rkulla/vimogen/README.md

 Installation
 ============
-Create a manifest file called $HOME/.vimogen_repos that conists of just git repositories.
+Create a manifest file called $HOME/.vimogen_repos that consists of just git repositories.
 (See the supplied example)

+Next:

-Then mv vimogen.sh ~/bin/vimogen (or somewhere in your $PATH)
+    mv vimogen.sh ~/bin/vimogen

+or put it somewhere else in your $PATH if you don't like ~/bin.

 Usage
 =====